BPJandree/GOSTlibs/TUTORIAL.md

 NULL
 ```

-Create a second file called inAdmin.R in the R folder of your package and paste the following code into it:
+Create a second file called ```inAdmin.R``` in the R folder of your package and paste the following code into it:

 ```
-#' A sample administraive boundaries dataset describing admin2 boundaries in Pakistan
+#' A sample administrative boundaries dataset describing admin2 boundaries in Pakistan
 #'
 #' To load the sample data, data(inAdmin)
 #'